Prosumma/Guise/README.md

 Tags become really powerful when resolving arrays of dependencies.
 In that case, only a subset of the tags needs to be specified.
 See the discussion on arrays in the resolution section of this README.

-##### Arguments
+#### Arguments

 It's very common to need to pass some state to a dependency when resolving.
-Guise supports up to 9 arguments.
+Guise supports any number of arguments.

 ```swift
 class Service {